uconn

 • Proposals should include plans for the full duration of the intended effort (including a follow-up award period, if one is anticipated), and they must include a list of objective proposed milestones to be completed, with a timeline.

-• Budgets for the initial award period should reflect of the needs of the project for that period, up to $50K.
+• Budgets for the initial award period should reflect the needs of the project for that period, up to $50K.
 Follow-on funding can be requested in amounts that would bring the total award size up to $100K.
 (Ex. $50K initial and $50K follow-on or $40K initial and $60K follow-on.

 • Standard award periods for both initial and follow-on funding are one year.
 We encourage applicants to submit well-defined scopes of work that can be completed within 1-2 years.